auth0/docs/articles/api/management/v2/tokens/programatically.md

 In this article, we will show you how you can generate tokens for use with the Management API.

 ::: panel Prerequisites
-Before you proceed with this tutorial, you must [create and authorize a Non Interactive Client](/api/management/v2/tokens/manually#1-create-and-authorize-a-client).
+Before you proceed with this tutorial, you must [create and authorize a Machine to Machine Application](/api/management/v2/tokens/manually#1-create-and-authorize-a-client).
 The Client should have all the required scopes for the endpoints you need to access.
 :::

 ## 1. Get a token

-To obtain an Access Token for the Management API, make a **POST** call to the **https://${account.namespace}/oauth/token** using the credentials of the Non Interactive Client [you created](/api/management/v2/tokens/manually#1-create-and-authorize-a-client).
+To obtain an Access Token for the Management API, make a **POST** call to the **https://${account.namespace}/oauth/token** using the credentials of the Machine to Machine Application [you created](/api/management/v2/tokens/manually#1-create-and-authorize-a-client).

 Your payload will look something like this: